Mail222/hyprland-dots/usr/share/sddm/themes/abstractdark/README.md

 This theme was inspired by [solarized-sddm-theme](https://github.com/MalditoBarbudo/solarized_sddm_theme)

-This theme was futher modified by Maileo8
+This theme was futher modified by Maileo8 on 10/23/22

 #### Changing font in `theme.conf`: